siicosmos/Contact-Manager-React-Express/README.md

-# Contact-Manager-React-Express
-A simple contact manager which uses Express in MVC as web application server

-The fully working backend version is finished.
+# Contact Manager in Express MVC with Docker

+A simple contact manger using Express.JS with Docker

+This is the express-in-mvc branch, access to the application folder **<a href="https://github.com/siicosmos/Contact-Manager-React-Express/tree/express-in-mvc/contact-manager-api" target="_blank">Click Here</a>**

+Access to the master branch **<a href="ttps://github.com/siicosmos/Contact-Manager-React-Express/tree/master" target="_blank">Click Here</a>**h